equinor/design-system/.github/ISSUE_TEMPLATE/generic-issue.md

 assignees: ''

 ---
-**Description**
+#### General objective

-A clear and concise description of what this issue is about.
+A clear and concise description of the main goal

-**Definition of done**
+#### Specific objectives

--
+(A list of) actionable goals that leads to fulfilling the general objective

--
+#### Outcome

--
+The definition of done

-**Owner**
+#### Owner

 Assign an owner to the issue to make it easier to know who’s responsible if there are more than one assignee at some point in the life cycle.
+Example:

-owner: @octocat
+@octocat